Handcrafted

 Punishment and discipline don’t help but may cause even more trauma.

-When working with a therapist, it’s important to be consistent in helping your child navigate difficult feelings and reactions.
+When working with a therapist, being consistent in helping your child navigate difficult feelings and reactions is important.

 Create a space of calm and peace.
-Do what you can to provide a peaceful, loving space for your child to calm down.
+Do what you can to provide your child a peaceful, loving space to calm down.

 If possible, a room of their own, or at least a peaceful space away from the noise and commotion of daily activity, can do wonders.